 We provide portfolio management and portfolio sub-advisory services to IPC Securities for the discretionary account programs managed by IPC Securities, through which Series Private Wealth securities of a Fund are sold.
-Other than the discretionary account programs managed by IPC Securities, we do not have any special agreements or arrangements with respect to IPC Securities and IPC Investments will receive commissions and charge fees to investors who purchase securities of a Fund through them in the same manner as any unrelated dealer.
+Other than the discretionary account programs managed by IPC Securities, we do not have any special agreements or arrangements with respect to IPC Securities and IPC Investments.
+IPC Securities and IPC Investments will receive commissions and charge fees to investors who purchase securities of a Fund through them in the same manner as any unrelated dealer.

-Switches
+Switches of Securities

 The following table summarizes which switch transactions will be taxable to you if the securities are held outside a registered plan.
-See "Income Tax Considerations" for more information about the Canadian federal income tax considerations that may arise if you switch or redeem your investment in a Fund.
+Refer to "Income Tax Considerations" for more information about the Canadian federal income tax considerations that may arise if you switch or redeem your investment in a Fund.